dglaude/CircuitPython_MLX90640_PyGamer_Plus/README.md

 This currently does not match the name of this repository...
 Maybe I will have to reorganise things.

 )))

+And now I have a PyPortal version of the thermal camera: mlx90640_pyportal.py

+This will require some refactoring to more quickly adapt to various resolution.
+Because I have issues with taking a screen capture, I did not add the SD function.

 I wrote mlx90640_pygamer.py based on mlx90640_simpletest.py from https://github.com/adafruit/Adafruit_CircuitPython_MLX90640
 And the example code is advertised on this learn guide from @adafruit: https://learn.adafruit.com/adafruit-mlx90640-ir-thermal-camera/circuitpython-thermal-camera